-The floor surface of the deck is made of decking.
-You can think of it as the skin of your deck.
-Decking is structural in addition to being an aesthetic element for deck construction.
+Decking is structural in addition to being an aesthetic element.
 Decking must be able to support 40 lbs live load + 15 lbs dead load as it is supported between joists.
 Most decking is designed to be installed across 16" on center joists.
 You may be required to install 12" on center joists for diagonal decking.

-For many years decking was primarily wood.
-People used redwood, cedar, pressure treated pine, and even some exotic hardwoods.
-Wood has some beautiful natural charecteristics but also requires some maintenance.
+For many years, decking was primarily wood.
+People used redwood, cedar, pressure-treated pine and even some exotic hardwoods.
+Wood has some beautiful natural characteristics, but also requires some maintenance.
 Decking comes in many forms these days.
-There are over a hundred different man made decking products on the market today.
-Most are composed of wood-plastic composite, capped composite, vinyl, and aluminum.
+There are over a hundred different man-made decking products on the market today.
+Most are composed of wood-plastic composite, capped composite, vinyl and aluminum.
 They offer low-maintenance and a variety of appearances.
-Some alternative materials are prone to color fading, mold and mildew, thermal expansion and or may not be approved for use in your area.
-Do your homework and check out their waranty information.

-For lumber decking, the moisture content of the lumber and the environment its installed in matter.
-“Green” lumber, with a moisture content of more than 19% can be installed with nearly no gaps in arid environments and in a few short months will shrink to a desired size gap.
+For lumber decking, both the moisture content of the lumber and the environment its installed in matter.
+“Green” lumber with a moisture content of more than 19% can be installed with nearly no gaps in arid environments, and in a few short months, will shrink to a desired size gap.
 Overall, conventional decking profiles should be installed such that when seasoned, will have gaps between 1/8 and 1/4 of an inch.
 Look at the ends of the boards and install the decking "barkside" up to prevent cupping.
-Install decking with 3" pressure treated compatible deck screws instead of nails.
-Use 2 nails for each joist to deck board connection.
+Install decking with 3" pressure-treated compatible deck screws instead of nails.
+Use two nails for each joist to deck board connection.
 Locate screws about 3/4" from the edges of boards.
 Start installing deck boards at the outside of the deck and work towards the house wall.
 Stagger butt joints as much as possible for a nicer appearance.
 You may want to predrill the screw holes at the ends of the boards to prevent the wood from splitting.
 Many deck builders overhand the decking over the frame by about 1/4".
 You can use a chalk line and circular saw to trim the edges of the decking.
-Hidden deck fasteners are also an option to create a fastener free decking surface.
+Hidden deck fasteners are also an option to create a fastener-free decking surface.

 Wood decking is usually nailed or screwed to the joists for attachment.
 Alternative decking products have a wide range of hidden fastening systems.
 Always follow the manufacturer's instructions.